codekow/openwrt-e8450/README.md

 # Notes about E8450 UBI

-This contains a collection of notes for using an e8450 with openwrt.
+This contains a collection of notes for using an e8450 with openWRT.

 ## Links